informalsystems/hermes/guide/src/documentation/configuration/filter-incentivized.md

 When this filter is configured, Hermes will not relay ignore `send_packet` events when they do not meet the configured requirements.
 This configuration can be set to be per channel or for a set of channels using regular expression.

+> __WARNING__: This configuration is experimental.
+Packet clearing will be disabled for the channels which have a fee filter configured, and some `send_packet` events might not be relayed if the incentivized event is not in the same batch of events.

 ## Examples

 ___Channel, amount and denom specific___